elenderg/PAL-1000/instruções de compilação.md

 `To compile a term given a rider (new local):`
 `If the compiler's abort flag is set, exit.`
-`If the current routine is nil, abort with "I don't know what you're trying to pull here." and the rider; exit.` `Add a local to the current routine's locals given "local" and the rider's token's first.` `If the rider's token is "another", put "other" into the local's name.` `Move the rider (compiler rules).`
+`If the current routine is nil, abort with "_I don't know what you're trying to pull here._" and the rider; exit.` `Add a local to the current routine's locals given "_local_" and the rider's token's first.` `If the rider's token is "_another", put "_other_" into the local's name.` `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `Extend the local's name with the name.`
-`If the rider's token is "called", compile the call'd part given the rider and the local.` `Resolve the local.`
+`If the rider's token is "_called", compile the call'd part given the rider and the local.` `Resolve the local.`
-`If the local is duplicated in the current routine's parameters, abort with "'" then the local's name then "' is already in use as a parameter." and the local's locus; exit.`
+`If the local is duplicated in the current routine's parameters, abort with "_'_" then the local's name then "_' is already in use as a parameter._" and the local's locus; exit.`
-`If the local is duplicated in the current routine's locals,abort with "'" then the local's name then "' is already in use as a local variable." and the local's locus; exit.`
+`If the local is duplicated in the current routine's locals,abort with "_'_" then the local's name then "_' is already in use as a local variable._" and the local's locus; exit.`
 `Eliminate duplicate nicknames given the local and the current routine's nickname index.` `Put the local into the term's variable.`
 `Clear the term's phrase.`